Videiraft/cw-solo-project-server/README.md

 * Mongoose ODM

 ## Recommendation
-Have a look at the browser app: [Pin-it Server](https://github.com/Videiraft/pin-it) Have a look at the chrome extension: [Chrome Extension](https://github.com/Videiraft/pin-it-chrome-ext)
+Have a look at the browser app: [Pin-it](https://github.com/Videiraft/pin-it) Have a look at the chrome extension: [Chrome Extension](https://github.com/Videiraft/pin-it-chrome-ext)